PHONE NUMBER: (416) 394-3080

 More Information About Rawlinson Community School

-We know that students who are successful experience support and opportunity in and out of the classroom: House Captains, Mental Health &Wellness Leaders, Eco Club, Rat Pack, and Me to We provide students with opportunities to learn about and demonstrate leadership.
-All of our students are expected to be responsible for their learning and demonstrate respect for others.
+We know that students who are successful experience opportunities in and out of the classroom: Mental Health &Wellness Leaders, Eco Club, RAT Pack (AV team), and Student Council provide students with opportunities to learn about and demonstrate leadership.
+All students are expected to be responsible for their learning and demonstrate respect for others.

 Fitness and Community Involement